A healthy bowl of soup makes a great dinner or hearty lunch.

 - 1 bay leaf

-- Stir in spices and cook until fragrant, about 1 minute more.
+- Stir in cumin and curry powder and cook until fragrant, about 1 minute more.

-- Discard bay leaf and add cilantro to taste.
+- Once the lentils are tender, discard the bay leaf and add chopped cilantro or parsley to taste.